WilliBee/CoHiRF.jl/README.md

 results.n_iterations            # Number of iterations to convergence
 ```

-## Launch tests
+## Testing the package

+In a terminal :
 ```
 cd CoHiRF.jl
 julia
 ```

-Inside REPL, type `]` on the keyboard to access the Pkg interface.
+Inside the Julia REPL, type `]` on the keyboard to access the Pkg interface.
 Then activate package environment

 ```
 (@v1.12) pkg> activate .